mweppler/mweppler.github.com/_posts/2013-07-19-lets-build-a-sinatra-app.md

 Wow that was a lot of work.
 Its time for another high five and commit!
 It's also time for me to cut the cord, or kick you out of the nest.
 Get some copy/paste action goingon, and add in a touch of google.
 I think you can take it from here and continue building on top of this project.

-You can double check your work with the project here: https://github.com/mweppler/the-video-store
+You can double check your work with the project I have hosted on <a href="https://github.com/mweppler/the-video-store" target="_blank" title="The Video Store - on GitHub">github</a>